 Staging systems for juvenile angiofibroma (JA) are important to standardize evaluation, management, and prognosis of the disease.
 Various surgeons have proposed multiple staging systems but each with their own pros and cons.
 All of them aimed to eliminate confusion among institutions with regard to surgical approaches, morbidity, and cure rates.

-The following staging systems are the most commonly accepted ones for juvenile angiofibroma:
+Following are the most popular staging systems for juvenile nasopharyngeal angiofibroma:

 This classification proposed by Sessions et al in 1981 is based on computerized tomographic findings similar to

 |Stage IA||Tumor limited to posterior nares and/or nasopharyngeal vault, with no paranasal sinus extension|

 |Stage IB||Same as IA but with extension into one or more paranasal sinuses|